0ranga/microwave/README.md

 ```sh
 cd microwave
 ```
-4. Double click on the `.pro` file, here `Microwave.pro` it should open it with Qt Creator.
+4. Double click on the file `Microwave.pro` it should open the project with Qt Creator.
 5. Run the application within Qt Creator.

 # Preview of the app